tenserebel/CO2-emission/README.md

 ---
 ### Description of Idea

-- Idea : Spreading information about Carbon emission and how we can find about our involved in it.
+- Idea : Spreading information about Carbon emission and how we can find about our involvement in it.
-- Problem : Finding information about Carbon emitted by vehicles and how to find carbon emission of a vehicle
+- Problem : Finding information about Carbon emission by vehicles and how to find carbon emission of your vehicle

     Offsetting people's unavoidable CO2 emissions is a practical and immediate way to take ownership of one's personal contribution to climate change.
 With Carbon FP, A person is  addressing global economic inequality .
 Offsetting also reveals both the need for cleaner energy sources and opportunities for reducing your Carbon Emissions